Marvel-Advisors-LLC/wazuh-kubernetes/README.md

 pvc-f422dc1c-2401-4d7a-b02c-1eb269ee347b   50Gi       RWO            Retain           Released    wazuh/wazuh-manager-master-wazuh-manager-master-0   wazuh-storage   <unset>                          302d
 snapshots-pv                               50Gi       RWX            Retain           Bound       wazuh/snapshots-pvc                                                 <unset>                          65d
 ```
-you'll find very easy which PV's are the original, they has the `STATUS` set on `Released`, those are the ones we need to changes his `STORAGECLASS` from `wazuh-storage` to something different, could be `manual-backup`.
-So we are gonna do the following:
+You'll easily identify the original PVs by their `STATUS`, which will be set to `Released`.
+These are the ones that need their `STORAGECLASS` changed from `wazuh-storage` to a different value, such as `manual-backup`.
+To do this, follow these steps:
 ```bash
  kubectl patch pv <INDEXER-0-PV-NAME> <INDEXER-0-PV-NAME> <MASTER-PV-NAME> <WORKER-PV-NAME> -p '{"spec":{"storageClassName":"manual-backup"}}'
 ```